isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3006.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Shopcada POS Version 2 - Annual License

 ### Support Level
-Up to  for SMEs <br>
+Up to Retail for SMEs <br>
-N.A. for non-SMEs
+Up to IT SOLUTION for non-SMEs

 ### Things to Note
-N.A.
+Enhanced Retail Management System (Part 2)

 ### Contact Information
+4100

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.